socket-react-client/socket-react-client/README.md

 - uri: The uri in which the socket connection is made

 ### #SocketEmit
-#### props: name(String), [data(any)]
+#### props: emit(String), [with(any)]
-- name: The name of the event to emit
+- emit: The name of the event to emit
-- data: The data to pass to listeners
+- with: The data to pass to listeners

 #### child props: emit(func)
 - emit: Callback to emit message

 ### #SocketOn
 #### props: name(String), [callback(func)]
-- name: The name of the event to listen to
+- on: The name of the event to listen to
-- callback: The function to run upon receiving event
+- do: The function to run upon receiving event

 ## Running in Development